Special election to approve constitutional amendment

 If you mailed your completed absentee ballot, you can track its delivery here.

-Polls are open from 6 am to 7 pm on Election Day, Tuesday, November 7.
+Polls are open from 6 am to 7 pm on Special Election Day Tuesday, April 21.

 Click here to find your polling location.